MicrosoftDocs/xamarin-docs/docs/xamarin-forms/deploy-test/uitest-and-test-cloud.md

 ---
-title: "Automate Xamarin.Forms testing with Xamarin.UITest and App Center"
+title: "Automating Xamarin.Forms Testing with App Center"
 description: "Xamarin UITest component can be used with Xamarin.Forms to write UI tests to run in the cloud on hundreds of devices." ms.prod: xamarin ms.assetid: b674db3d-c526-4e31-a9f4-b6d6528ce7a9